Sarvagya-Ranjan/crew404/README.md

    - Leverage targeted keywords to refine your search and discover more accurate matches, ensuring a seamless and efficient experience tailored to your specific needs.

 5. **Contact the Finder**:
-   - When you find a match, reach out to the finder via our direct in-app texts, mail, or any commincation mode.
+   - Reach out to the finder via our direct in-app texts, mail, or any commincation mode When you find your misplaced item.